 Please follow these instructions to ensure you are adhering to the formatting and branding guidelines for the RCH website at all times.
 The content you create is representative of The Royal Children's Hospital and all care and aforethought should be taken not to publish any content that does not comply with the following:

-(for RCH branding and procedures relating to the use of logos, our visual identity and other materials, please see the Corporate Communications RCH branding guidelines and procedures page on the website)
+For RCH branding and procedures relating to the use of logos, our visual identity and other materials, please see the Corporate Communications RCH branding guidelines and procedures page.

 Prior to creating content

 Before creating content, the following questions need to be answered:

 - Does a page already exist that contains the content you are about to create?